ngojohn2002/11-Express-js-Note-Taker/README.md

 ## Contribution

-We welcome contributions from the community!
+I welcome contributions from the community!
 Here's how you can get involved:

 ### 1. Fork the Repository